Edward Brooke: Military service

 Brooke enlisted in the United States Army in 1941 following the Japanese attack on Pearl Harbor.
 He was commissioned as a second lieutenant.
 He saw combat in Italy as a member of the segregated 366th Infantry Regiment.
 Brooke spent 195 days with his unit in Italy.
 There, his fluent Italian and his light skin enabled him to cross enemy lines to communicate with Italian partisans.
 By the end of the war, Brooke had attained the rank of captain, a Bronze Star Medal, and a Distinguished Service Award.

 Brooke's time in the army exposed him to the inequality and racism which existed in the army system.
 This, combined with the signing of Executive Order 9066, led him to rethink his support of Democratic President Franklin D. Roosevelt.
 His time in the army also changed his perception of race, with him meeting his future-wife Remigia Ferrari-Scacco in Italy.
 He reasoned that "race had not mattered during our courtship in Italy, and therefore it should not have mattered in the United States".

 Early career

 After graduating from Boston University, Brooke worked as a lawyer.
 He declined offers to join established law firms, instead opening his own law practice in the Roxbury neighborhood of Boston.

-Politics

 Brooke began his foray in politics in 1950, when, at the urging of friends from his former army unit, Brooke ran for a seat in the Massachusetts House of Representatives.
-Brooke didn't affiliate with both of the major parties, choosing instead to run in both the Democratic and Republican primaries.
-He won the Republican nomination, and was endorsed by the party, but lost the general election in a landslide to his Democratic opponent.
-Two years later, he ran again for the same seat, but again lost the election to the same Democratic opponent.
-In 1960, Brooke ran for secretary of state (which, in Massachusetts, is styled "Secretary of the Commonwealth"); he won the Republican nomination, becoming the first black person to be nominated for statewide office in Massachusetts.
-However, he lost the election to future mayor of Boston Kevin White, whose campaign issued a bumper sticker saying, "Vote White," which some took as a reference to Brooke's race.
+Brooke didn't affiliate with either of major political party, choosing instead to run in both the Democratic and Republican primaries.
+He won the Republican nomination but lost the general election in a landslide to his Democratic opponent.
+Two years later, he ran again for the same seat but again lost to the same Democratic opponent.